Assessing Your Exposure To The SolarWinds SUNBURST Cyberattack

 It is the largest Supply Chain attack published so far.
 That is, the attackers sought and found a major technology supplier and by breaching it, they got access deep into the networks of most of its customers.

 Based on our experience and analysis many organizations do not have this inventory available.
-Organizations are struggling to keep tabs on their inventory and lack visibility into their ecosystem.
+Organizations are struggling to keep tabs on their inventory and lack visibility into their external atttack surface.
 This situation applies in the case of deployments of SolarWinds Orion (and other SolarWinds products and services).

-Through our ecosystem discovery solution, we’re seeing hundreds of SolarWinds Orion instances, some deeply misconfigured, with strong indicators (independently verified by the customers we contacted) of being unmanaged and deployed as shadow IT.
+Through our attack surface discovery solution, we’re seeing hundreds of SolarWinds Orion instances, some deeply misconfigured, with strong indicators (independently verified by the customers we contacted) of being unmanaged and deployed as shadow IT.

 Organizations Are Unware Of Every SolarWinds Orion Instance Installed In Their Infrastructure